 The other airline that’s similarly stingy with partner award availability is Singapore Airlines, whose long-haul Suites Class (Airbus A380) and First Class (other aircraft) products are generally only bookable via their own KrisFlyer program and off-limits to partners.

 There’s also Air China First Class, which was generous with award space pre-pandemic, but probably isn’t worth a glance now due to China’s closed-off nature these days – as well as the fact that Air China First Class isn’t exactly a top-tier product.

 By most accounts, the hard product is okay but not really competitive with the world’s best First Class airlines, and the in-flight service will most likely be lost in translation if you don’t speak Mandarin.

 Air China’s airplanes outfitted with First Class are currently listed as “parked”, so if and when they fly again remains to be seen.

 Which Aeroplan First Class Partners Can You Book?

 That leaves us with five candidates for booking amazing First Class flights via Aeroplan: Lufthansa, ANA, Etihad Airways, Oman Air, and Thai Airways.

 Each of these airlines, however, only maintains a First Class cabin on select routes within their network.
 And of course, these luxurious flights will be highly coveted by travellers around the world, so finding availability will always be somewhat challenging.

 Don’t forget to schedule enough time in Bangkok to try the complimentary spa treatment at the Thai Airways First Class Lounge, which is one of the most aspirational lounges within the Star Alliance network.
-Thai First Class is the only product out of these four that I haven’t tried, and it’s certainly on my list.

 What’s the Best First Class Redemption?